hanachanX/ImageFileEditing/README.md

-# The author is a beginner in programming!!!
+# The author is A BIGINNER in programming!!!
+Please be tolerant
 ***

 # Function Description #
 This app is a tool for managing files created in large quantities by StableDiffusion (AUTOMATIC1111).
 It also has simple image editing functions.
 It does not work on Mac.
 It extracts image generation information embedded in PNG files.
 It is a fast and efficient image viewer.
 Unwanted works can be deleted with the Delete key.
 You can send image files to your favorite folder using the right arrow key.
 You can switch images using the up and down arrow keys.
 The information of the source folder and destination folder, once loaded, is recorded in a file and will be automatically loaded in subsequent sessions.

 * Version 1.6
-    - I have created a destination window for file transfer.
+I have created a destination window for file transfer.
 Now, you can send files using the "→" button.
 I have also implemented the functionality to open the currently displayed image file in the File Explorer.
 Additionally, I have enabled the main window's image to be zoomed in by 1.05 times when left-clicked.
 Various bugs have been fixed as well.

 * Version 1.5